noahlange/arc-rpg/content/08-Wetware/02-Implants.md

 ### Defensive weave

-Most general-purpose defensive weaves provide decent protection against both ballistic, piercing and—to a lesser degree, shock damage—but are more costly and less effective than dedicated weaves with the same surface area.
+Most general-purpose defensive weaves provide decent protection against both ballistic, piercing and (to a lesser degree) shock damage—but are more costly and less effective than dedicated weaves with the same surface area.

+### Hazard weave

+Weaves composed of some more exotic compounds can provide decent protection against thermal, energy and toxic damage.

 ## Prostheses

-## Digitigrade prosthesis
+### Digitigrade prosthesis

 The normal human gait involves walking on the bottom surface of the feet.
-A digitigrade prosthesis replaces the leg and foot below the knee with one more closely resembling the lower limbs of a cat or dog, where the toes serve as the surface contact, and the heel is suspended at or slightly behind the center of gravity.
-Due to the reduced surface contact, they also tend to be quieter.
+A digitigrade prosthesis replaces the leg and foot below the knee with one more closely resembling the lower limbs of a cat or dog, where the toes serve as the surface contact and the heel is suspended at or slightly behind the center of gravity.
+The reduced surface contact enables quieter movement.